SeptemberHX/joplin-plugin-readcube-papers/README.md

 2. Press F12 to open developer tools.
 3. Click any paper
 4. ![](./screenshot/paper_cookies.png)

+## Roadmap

+### Coming soon

+- [ ] Colorful syntax support for quota in markdown [You need to install the [Enhancement](https://github.com/SeptemberHX/joplin-plugin-enhancement) plugin and enable the 'Colorful Blockquote' feature]
+  - [x] Allows `> [color=red] xxxx` so that the quota is rendered in different color (syntax from hackmd)
+  - [ ] Allows `> [name=SeptemberHX] xxx` so that the quota is rendered with a username to distinguish annotations from different users (syntax from hackmd)
+  - [x] Render the annotations with the same colors in the Papers application
+- [ ] Insert paper figures directly into the note as attached resource files
+  - papers published by specific publishers can be attached with all the figures as separate image files in ReadCuge Papers.
+We can allow users to download the figures and insert to the notes
+  - However, only papers from some publishers can be provided with separate figure files.
+This feature cannot work for all papers.
+- [ ] Attach the text file that contains all the text in the paper pdf as attached resources in paper notes
+  - It allows users to search both the notes and the papers

+### Won't do

+1. anything related to annotating the papers in Joplin
+   1. for example: marginnote Like
+   2. please make full use of each professional tools to do the right thing
+2. save pdf as attached resource files
+   1. Joplin is pretty weak about the attachment management
+   2. The size of the Joplin notebook will grow significantly with too many pdf files, which is painful for syncing between multiple devices (however, the text file is really small)
+3. anything related to the ReadCube Papers' dimension feature

 ## Building the plugin

 The plugin is built using Webpack, which creates the compiled code in `/dist`.
 A JPL archive will also be created at the root, which can use to distribute the plugin.